 Some centers offer psychological support and provide relaxation techniques and counseling.
 Dietary recommendations are also included because a healthy diet is essential to manage COPD and it’s symptoms better.

 A Look at Russell’s Experience With Pulmonary Rehabilitation for COPD

 I’m often amazed by how many people diagnosed with COPD are unaware of the importance of pulmonary rehabilitation for COPD treatment and just how important it is to consider different rehab options to find a program that’s right for them.

 Pulmonary rehabilitation programs are designed to educate patients about their disease and start them on a basic exercise program that includes breathing techniques to help them breathe more effectively when problems arise.

-Next page: more of Russell’s experience with pulmonary rehab.
+Next page: more of Russell’s experience with pulmonary rehab for COPD.